Yurii-Laguta/JB4A-SDK-Android/_posts/2016-09-01-add-beacons.md

 > MobilePush prevents the app from displaying a beacon message with an empty alert.
 If you include AMPscript in your message that returns no content or an empty string, the mobile app will not display that message.

-> To understand how beacons behave in different situations, see Beacon Behavior.
+> To understand how beacons behave in different situations, see the MobilePush beacons help documentation.